MyriaCore/MTA-metrocard-reader/Readme.md

 # MTA Metrocard Reader

 This program allows a person to read a New York MTA metro card.
 The program was originally made by sephail a few years ago.
 Around 2017, Linxin took a interest in the program and updated it to its current version today.
 Later on, mantie uploaded the program to github.
 This program is for research and educational purposes only.

+### About this fork
+This fork is an attempt to port this repo to windows by rewriting all of the bash scripts as VBScripts.

 ### Requirements